Skip to main content

 The traditional logic of location systems makes the privacy / verifiability tradeoff appear obvious.

 A location reading, route trace, check-in log, or timestamped record is treated as raw material from which confidence is later derived.
-If a dispute arises, the intuitive response is to ask for more of the record: more coordinates, more timestamps, more metadata, more contextual traces, more retained history.
-The relying party feels safer because it can inspect more of the underlying evidence directly.
+If a dispute arises, the intuitive response is to ask for more of the record: more coordinates, more timestamps, more metadata, more retained history.

 This is how many existing systems work.
 Confidence is increased by widening visibility.

 But this architecture has a cost.
 The more verifiability depends on access to raw traces, the more every consequential presence claim tends to drag a larger behavioral record behind it.
-A narrow question — was the asset in the zone, did the person attend the site, was the delivery made during the window — becomes linked to broad exposure of movement patterns, timing, context, and often device-level metadata that far exceed the original claim.
+A narrow question becomes linked to broad exposure of movement patterns, timing, context, and often device-level metadata that far exceed the original claim.

 That is why the tradeoff feels natural.
 The system is designed so that confidence grows through overexposure.